84chain/karuta-assist-2nd-archive/README.md

 - The data for the Servers sheet has been wiped, as that is private information, but the headers are still there.

 If any possibility of compromised data occurs, let me know so I can remove those columns from the sheet.

+A note for those that want to pick up the project, I am using **very** old versions of gspread and discord.
+It *will* not work unless you refactor into the newest versions of those modules.

 It's been a great time over the past 2(?) years, love you all.